 Additionally, there are high self-employment taxes at the federal level, and a regulated professional field, such as a medical practice, cannot register as an LLC.

-Pros and Cons of an S Corp
+What are the Pros and Cons of an S Corp?

 Generally, the central reason a business elects S corp status is to gain limited liability and the ability to pass corporate income, losses and deductions and credits through to shareholders.
 This allows S corps to avoid double taxation of corporate income – at the corporate level and again when it is distributed to shareholders.
 Rather, the tax items pass through to the shareholders’ personal returns and they pay tax at their individual income tax rates.